HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 #### CBO - Provider Actions (changed based on CBO application vs FHIR API)

 8b.
 CBO application queries Provider or Care Coordinator API for new or updated referrals.
+	The CBO (Referral Recipient) system queries the Referral Source FHIR server using the FHIR API (using the FHIR (Task id)[]  and (SDOHCC ServiceRequest Resource instance id)[]).
+Every instance of a FHIR Resource or Profile has a FHIR Server specific unique id.
+Using the HTTPS GET method with the Resource type and id, one can directly retrieve the specific instance.

 9b.
 CBO finds new referral and  accepts the referral
+	CBO updates the status of the referral to indicate acceptance of the referral, by updating the (status)[] of the FHIR (SDOHCC Task For Referral Management)[] specific to the referral indicated above from (requested)[] to ‘accepted.’
+FHIR SDOHCC Task For Referral Management status is updated using the FHIR API to ‘in progress’ when work commences.

+	There is the possibility that a further referral was made by the CBO to a separate CBO.
+With a CBO without a FHIR server this can be communicated by sending (i.e. CREATE method of the FHIR API) a FHIR SDOHCC Task For Referral Management instance that references the initial (SDOHCC Task For Referral Management[)]/(SDOHCC ServiceRequest)[] through partOf:SupportedPartOf and basedOn:SupportedBasedOn respectively, to the Referral Source FHIR server.
+The new Task instance is a child Task.
+We would appreciate feedback on any use of this paradigm.

 #### CBO Actions (changed step 10 does not occur)

 10b.
 Optional exchange with Patient does not occur electronically (no app to app exchange)

 11. CBO completes the evaluation and enrollment, updates the status of the referral to completed, and includes information on what was completed
+	To indicate completion via the FHIR API, the following are performed by the CBO: Any procedures performed by the CBO are indicated by using the POST method of the FHIR API (i.e. CREATE through the FHIR API) and referencing the FHIR SDOHCC ServiceRequest instance using the data element in a FHIR SDOHCC Procedure Profile instance.
+Also, the relevant Task should be referenced to the SDOHCC Procedure through the relevant output field.
+The FHIR SDOHCC Task For Referral Management status is updated using the FHIR API to completed.’

 #### Provider Actions (same as Direct Referral)

 - steps 12. through 14.